faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/parts-of-an-LDS-spiritual-experience.md

 Since so many mental and physical states may be associated with feeling the Spirit, it's difficult to know for sure if others are feeling the same feelings/states (in part or in totality).
-Still, certain expressions outside of the LDS faith seem consistent with with expressions that come from within the LDS faith:
+Still, certain expressions outside of the LDS faith seem consistent with expressions that come from within the LDS faith:

 * [Spiritual Witnesses](https://www.youtube.com/watch?v=UJMSU8Qj6Go) (youtube compilation)